bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Troubleshooting.md

 You can also check this type of error in the BIG-IP logs for further details.

-- Use the SSH link of bigip1
+- Use the Web Shell link of bigip1

 - Check restnode log
   ```bash
   tail -3 /var/log/restnoded/restnoded.log